space

-The nearby former canal warehouse was restored to create the Standedge Visitor Centre.
-Admission to this is free and it is open on the same days as the tunnel trips (see above) and also daily during school summer holidays.
+The former canal warehouse opposite the towpath at Tunnel End has been converted into a Visitor Centre, with displays telling the story of the canal and the tunnel.
+There is also a film about the canal showing continuously.
+Admission to the Visitor Centre is free and it is open on the same days as the tunnel trips (see below) and also daily during school summer holidays.
+A café is situated in Tunnel End Cottages next to the tunnel mouth.

 leaving the tunnel

-The trip into the tunnel lasts about 25 minutes.
+The short trip into the tunnel lasts about 25 minutes.

 specially designed passenger boat